HAMNA-KHALID-SNHU/CS-465-FULL-STACK-DEVELOPMENT-I/README.md

-# CS-465-FULL-STACK-DEVELOPMENT-I
+# CS-465 Full Stack Development I
+# CS-465 Full Stack Development I

-# Travlr Getaways
+## Travlr Getaways

-## Course
+### Course
 CS-465 Full Stack Development I

 Southern New Hampshire University

-## Student

-Hamna Khalid

-Student ID: 2902671

 ---

-## Overview
+## Student Information

-This project refactors the original Travlr Getaways static website into an Express application using the Model-View-Controller (MVC) architecture and the Handlebars templating engine.

-Module Two introduces:

-- Express routing
-- MVC architecture
-- Controllers
-- Handlebars templates
-- Handlebars partials
-- Dynamic page rendering
+**Name:** Hamna Khalid

+**Student ID:** 2902671

 ---

+## Project Overview

+Travlr Getaways is a full stack web application developed throughout the CS-465 Full Stack Development I course.
+The project begins as a static website and is progressively enhanced into a complete web application using modern web development technologies and the Model-View-Controller (MVC) architecture.

+Throughout the course, additional functionality, routing, templating, data management, and backend features are implemented as part of each module.

+---

-## Technologies
+## Technologies Used

 - Node.js
 - Express.js